Nate Lowe Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.57 team ERA ranks first across all league pitching staffs.
+- The Astros have the first-ranked team ERA across all MLB pitching staffs (3.56).

-- Astros pitchers combine to give up 90 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Astros pitchers combine to give up 91 total home runs at a rate of 1.1 per game (to rank 12th in the league).

 © 2023 Data Skrive.
 All rights reserved.